TrevorMabrey/InventoryManagerSpringBoot/README.md

 ```

 ## -Task I-
-Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package. \
 \
 created 2 test classes in PartTest.java for max test and min test - line 159-175
 ```